nickc1/skedm/docs/quick-example.rst

 .. image:: /_static/edm/lorenz_forecast_range.png
    :align: center

-As can be seen from the image above, the highest forecast skill is located at low numbers of near neighbors and low forecast distances.
+As can be seen from the image above, the highest forecast skill is found at a small number of near neighbor trajectories used to make forecasts and at small forecast distances.
 In order to view the actual predictions for different numbers of near neighbors we can do the following:

 ::